inrae/jupyterhub-vm/openstack/README.md

 <br>

-* Once the tools are installed and the configuration is complete, the entire workflow, from the Base Box to a functional instance on the OpenStack cloud, can be described as follows:
+**Full script** : Once the tools are installed and the configuration is complete, the entire **workflow from the Base Box to a functional instance on the OpenStack cloud**, can be written as follows:

 ```
 cd  ./jupyterhub-vm
 time (
+  # Openstack cloud - defined in ~/.config/openstack/clouds.yaml
   CLOUD=genostack
+  OS_PASSWORD=<password>

+  # Image and instance names
   IMAGE_NAME=jupyterhub-img_2026
   SERVER_NAME=jupystack_2026
-  OS_PASSWORD=<password>

   # Removes the previous image and instance on the cloud
   alias ostack="openstack --os-cloud=$CLOUD --os-password $OS_PASSWORD"